 W3C is actively working to provide additional guidance on cognitive accessibility, including:

-- developing “supplemental guidance” beyond what fits into accessibility standards now
+- updating “supplemental guidance” beyond what fits into accessibility standards now

-- developing potential additional requirements for future versions of accessibility standards
+- developing additional requirements to be included in future versions of WCAG

 - developing standards for personalization, which is a key aspect of cognitive accessibility